risingwavelabs/terraform-provider-risingwavecloud/docs/resources/cluster.md

 page_title: "risingwavecloud_cluster Resource - terraform-provider-risingwavecloud"
 subcategory: ""
 description: |-
-  A RisingWave Cluster
+  A managed RisingWave Cluster on the RisingWave Cloud platform.
 ---

 # risingwavecloud_cluster (Resource)

-A RisingWave Cluster
+A managed RisingWave Cluster on the RisingWave Cloud platform.